-Thalassaemia is an autosomal recessive haemoglobinopathy that originated in the Mediterranean region.
-The genetic defect causes a reduction in the rate of globin chain synthesis which causes the formation of abnormal haemoglobin molecules.
-The resultant microcytic anaemia is the characteristic presenting symptom of the thalassaemias.
+Thalassemia is an autosomal recessive hemoglobinopathy that originated in the Mediterranean region.
+The genetic defect causes a reduction in the rate of globin chain synthesis which causes the formation of abnormal hemoglobin molecules.
+The resultant microcytic anemia is the characteristic presenting symptom of the thalassemias.

-Normal adult haemoglobin is composed of HbA (98%) and HbA2 (2%).
-HbA contains two α globin chains / two β globin chains, and HbA2 contains two α globin chains / two δ globin chains.
+Normal adult hemoglobin is composed of HbA (98%) and HbA2 (2%).
+HbA contains two α globin chains and two β globin chains, and HbA2 contains two α globin chains and two δ globin chains.
 They are arranged into a heterotetramer.
-Thalassaemia patients produce a deficiency of either α or β globin, unlike sickle-cell disease, which produces a specific mutant form of β globin.
+Thalassemia patients produce a deficiency of either α or β globin, unlike sickle cell disease, which produces a specific mutant form of β globin.

 The β globin chains are encoded by a single gene on chromosome 11; α globin chains are encoded by two closely linked genes on chromosome 16.
 Thus, in a normal person with two copies of each chromosome, there are two loci encoding the β chain, and four loci encoding the α chain.
 Deletion of one of the α loci has a high prevalence in people of African or Asian descent, making them more likely to develop α thalassemias. β thalassemias are common in Africans, but also in Greeks and Italians.

-The thalassaemia trait may confer a degree of protection against malaria, which confers a selective survival advantage on carriers.
+The thalassemia trait may confer a degree of protection against malaria, which confers a selective survival advantage on carriers.

 - premature fusion of the epiphyses

 Named for the Greek word for "sea" (θάλασσα - thálassa), as the condition is more prevalent in those living around the Mediterranean Sea e.g. Italians, Greeks, etc. Cooley and Lee described bone abnormalities and severe anemia with associated splenomegaly in 1921 5.